“Our Little Buttercups”

 Welcome to our Irresistible Infants!

 Our infant rooms are designed for different developmental stages with equipment and materials for your baby at each stage.
 Our infant program follows a monthly lesson plan to be sure your child is actively involved, stimulated, and of course, nurtured and loved.
 Your baby will stay with the same teachers until he or she is ready to move up to a Twaddler (10 months or so) or toddlers room (18 months).
-Infants transitioning to Twaddler or toddler classrooms are given at least a month to do so starting with small daily visits and gradually expanding that time to include snack time, lunchtime, nap time and finally full transition.
+Infants transitioning to Twaddler or toddler classrooms are given ample time to do so starting with small daily visits and gradually expanding that time to include snack time, lunchtime, nap time and finally full transition.
 These transition time frames vary depending on each individual child.

-Your young infant is on a “demand” schedule or eating and sleeping.
+Your young infant is on a “demand” schedule for eating and sleeping.
 As your baby gets older, he/she begins to move toward a more group oriented schedule as they prepare for the transition to the Toddler Program.
 This schedule still remains flexible to account for the needs of your individual child.
 Infant schedules are updated often by ongoing communication between parents and our infant staff.
 Moms are always welcome to come into our infant rooms and breastfeed their babies when needed.

 The goals of the infant program are to meet your baby’s individual needs while providing a developmentally appropriate and stimulating environment.
 Teachers show warmth and support to infants throughout the day by making eye contact and engaging in many one-to-one, face-to-face interactions.